heroiclabs/nakama-docs/docs/cpp-client-guide.md

 ## Setup

-When you've downloaded the zip archive and extracted it to `NAKAMA_CPP_SDK` folder, you should include it in your project.
+When you've downloaded the Nakama C++ archive and extracted it to `NAKAMA_CPP_SDK` folder, you should include it in your project.

+We don't recommend to copy Nakama C++ SDK to your project because it's quite big in size (~1 Gb).

 ### Setup for Mac and iOS projects